digital-munich/lumen-data-analytics-module3-databases/README.md

-# Data Analytics Module 3 - Databases
+# SQL and Databases for Data Analytics
 Access the datasets here:

 ## SQL dump (.sql) - Northwind Database